nj-vs-vh/carpet3-monte-carlo/docs/FILE_FORMATS.md

-# File formats used throughout the package
+# Custom file formats

 ## Particle stream

+**File format**: `.prtcls`

-Simplistic format to store or transmit a bunch of particles (usually previously simulated by the CORSIKA).
+Simplistic format to store or transmit a bunch of particles (usually previously simulated by CORSIKA).
-Consists of a stream of 28-byte structs, encoding information about a single particle.
+Essentially a stream of 28-byte structs, each storing information about a single particle.

 The fields are:
 - `id`, integer, given according to CORSIKA id system (see [Guide](https://web.iap.kit.edu/corsika/usersguide/usersguide.pdf), table at p.
 120)